Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Colorado State Stats and Trends

-- The Rams have always covered the spread this year when underdogs by 4 points or more.
+- The Rams have been underdogs by 4 points or more two times this season and have covered the spread every time.

-- Colorado State has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Colorado State's games this season have hit the over four times in 10 opportunities (40%).

-- Colorado State is 2-3 against the spread and 2-4 overall when the team churns out over 393.6 yards.
+- Colorado State is 2-3 against the spread and 2-4 overall when the team amasses more than 393.6 yards.

 - The Rams have 14 giveaways this season, while the Wolf Pack have 21 takeaways .